 9.5 Assistive Technology Training

-9.5.1 Service Description
+9.5.1 Assistive Technology Training Service Description

 AT training helps a customer learn to use AT, including AT equipment, hardware, computer systems, and software.
 Training may be provided at a service provider's facility, in the customer's home or workplace, or at a community resource center.

+Keyboarding skills training must be provided in person.
+Other AT training may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR1884, Assistive Technology Services for Sight-Related Disabilities Referral.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

+Except for keyboarding skills training, AT training must be delivered with a one trainer-to-customer ratio using the customer’s equipment and software.
+One trainer can train keyboarding skills with up-to-three customers at once in an authorized training facility using the facility’s equipment and software.

 An AT trainer must follow the training guidelines provided by VR, including the guidelines for administering a baseline assessment, training the customer, and administering a post-training assessment.
 Training guidelines recommend training content, duration, activities, and measurement criteria.
 An AT trainer trains the customer using the customer’s equipment or equipment at the customer’s workplace, if applicable.

 To provide more training hours than recommended for a training activity, the trainer must obtain approval from the VR counselor.
 If the VR counselor approves the additional training hours, the trainer must obtain a valid service authorization.

-AT training is provided in person with the trainer and customer at the same location.
-AT training cannot be provided remotely without a VR3472 approved by the VR director.When the Centers for Disease Control and Prevention (CDC), federal, state, and/or local governments issue health and safety protocols such as social distancing, AT training can only be provided with a VR director approved VR3472, Contracted Service Modification Request.

-The VR3472 must include:

-how the service will be delivered:

-in person, remotely, or a combination thereof;

-following health and safety protocols; and

-meeting the customers individual training needs;

-justification for need of the service; and

-verification the customer has agreed to participate in the services as described above.

-If the trainer requests hours of additional training time exceeding the VR counselor's approval level, he or she must obtain permission from the VR counselor to modify his or her contract.
-If the VR counselor agrees, the VR counselor provides the trainer with a VR3472, Contracted Service Modification, signed by the director of VR Services.
-The trainer must keep the signed VR3472 in the customer's record.
+Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR Director using the VR3472, Contracted Service Modification Request for Blind and Visually Impaired Services before the change is implemented.
+The approved VR3472 must be maintained in the provider’s customer case file.
+For more information refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.

+For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 …

-9.5.2 Process and Procedure
+9.5.2 Assistive Technology Training Process and Procedure

 To authorize training services for a customer, the VR counselor sends the trainer a referral packet that consists of the following:

-A VR1884, Assistive Technology Services for Sight-Related Disabilities Referral;
+a VR1884, Assistive Technology Services for Sight-Related Disabilities Referral;

-An EAS report or a basic consultation report that is less than one year old.
-Exception: An EAS or basic consultation report is not required if the customer is to evaluate a video magnifier (also known as a closed-circuit television or CCTV) and the magnifier does not connect to a computer system;
+an EAS report or a basic consultation report that is less than one year old.
+Exception: An EAS or basic consultation report is not required if the customer is to evaluate a video magnifier (also known as a closed-circuit television or CCTV) and the magnifier does not connect to a computer system; and

-A typing score of at least 30 words per minute (wpm)—or a waiver of the typing speed from ATU; and

-A valid service authorization.
+a valid service authorization.

-To refer a customer to train using braille products (including braille displays and notetakers), the VR counselor must also include:

-A braille reading speed score of at least 50 words per minute (wpm); or

-A waiver of the braille speed from ATU.

 The trainer must not provide services until the VR counselor sends a referral packet with a valid service authorization to the trainer.

 The trainer must: